An elegant Capped Heron stalks the shady lakeshore by our cabins at Sani Lodge. Photo: Steve N. G. Howell

 Day 2: We’ll fly this morning over the Andes to the Amazonian town of Coca and board our motor boat for the two-and-a-half hour ride down the Napo River to Sani Lodge.
 As the lodge itself is located on an oxbow lake (or cocha), not the main river, we’ll walk for about 15 minutes on a boardwalk trail to the lake then transfer to small dugout canoes for the tranquil 15-minute paddle to our accommodations for the next seven nights.
 After a welcome drink, we may make our first of many excursions out onto Challuacocha, the lake that is not only our ‘highway’ to various parts of the nearby jungle, but also a prime birding spot of its own.
 Night at Sani Lodge.

 Yasuni National Park, on the south bank of the Rio Napo, will be another of our destinations.
 We’ll spend at least one day exploring the trails that wind into the terra firme forest, which supports a somewhat different assortment of species from the north bank of the Napo.
 We might even be lucky enough to find an army ant swarm, one of the great rainforest birding spectacles, with its attendant bird species.
-Some of the specialties in Yasuni include Ochre-striped Antpitta, Lunulated, Hairy-crested, White-plumed, and Banded Antbirds, Yasuni Antwren, and Blue-backed Manakin, along with a few species of monkey not found on the north bank, including the endearing Golden-mantled Tamarin.
+Some of the specialities in Yasuni include Lunulated, Hairy-crested, White-plumed, and Banded Antbirds, Yasuni Antwren, and Blue-backed Manakin, along with a few species of monkey not found on the north bank, including the endearing Golden-mantled Tamarin.

-A morning or an afternoon will be devoted to visiting islands in the Napo River, where a yet another set of species can be found, some of which are so specialized that they have never been recorded on the ‘mainland’.
-We’ll look particularly for White-bellied Spinetail, Castelnau’s Antshrike, Black-and-white Antbird, Lesser Wagtail-Tyrant, River Tyrannulet, Olive-spotted Hummingbird, and Orange-headed Tanager.
+A morning or afternoon will be devoted to visiting islands in the Napo River, where a yet another set of species can be found, some of which are so specialized that they have never been recorded on the ‘mainland’.
+We’ll look particularly for White-bellied Spinetail, Castelnau’s Antshrike, Black-and-white Antbird, River Tyrannulet, Olive-spotted Hummingbird, and Orange-headed Tanager.
 We may also see see Collared Plover, Large-billed and Yellow-billed Terns, Ladder-tailed Nightjar, and perhaps some migrant shorebirds such as Greater Yellowlegs and Pectoral Sandpiper.

 In addition to birds are all the other things that make the Amazonian rainforest one of the most diverse environments on the planet.
 While we’d be very lucky to see a cat (Jaguar and Ocelot are perhaps the ‘least unlikely’ species we’d encounter), we should see several species of monkeys, perhaps Giant River Otters or a sloth, maybe even a tapir, and who knows what else?
 The amazing butterflies, frogs, and other critters will all be part of our remarkable experience.
 Nights at Sani Lodge.

 Day 9: We may have a little time to bird around the lodge in the morning before we depart for the boat ride back to Coca and flight on to Quito.
 Most international flights depart late at night, and we’ll reach Quito in good time for connections.
-We’ll arrange day rooms at a hotel in order to shower, repack, rest a little, and perhaps savour a beer before reluctantly leaving this amazing country.
+We’ll arrange day rooms at a hotel to shower, repack, rest a little, and perhaps savour a beer before reluctantly leaving this amazing country.